-For future and current students, the information below will cover topics related to your course undertakings at Trade Institute of Victoria.
-See the Information Sections below to find out information.
-Check this important information before enrolling in a course at TIV.
-For further assistance go to the Contact Page.
+For current and future students, the information below will cover topics related to your course at the Trade Institute of Victoria.
+See the Information sections below to find out more information.
+Check this important information before enrolling at TIV.
+For further assistance visit the Contact Page.

 Please note: The student tuition fees as published are subject to change given individual circumstances at enrolment.

 Vocational education and training is a great way to gain new skills and upgrade existing skills.
 Government subsidies may be available for eligible students.